Septian David Maulana: 2018 season

-Septian scored his first goal of the 2018 season on 13 April 2018, in an home game against Madura United.
+Septian scored his first goal of the 2018 season on 13 April 2018, in a home game against Madura United.
 The game ended in a 3–1 victory for Mitra Kukar.
 He added his second goals of the season eight days later with one goal against Persipura Jayapura in a 2–1 away lose.
 He continued his good form with the opening goal in a 3–1 victory over Bali United on 11 May at the Aji Imbut Stadium.
 He scored in a 3–0 home win against Sriwijaya at Aji Imbut Stadium on 18 July.
-He continued his good form in October with give assists a opening goal by Aldino Herdianto in a 1–3 away win over PSMS Medan on 23 October, whilst also scored who made it 2–0 in the 34th minute.
+He continued his good form in October with give assists an opening goal by Aldino Herdianto in a 1–3 away win over PSMS Medan on 23 October, whilst also scored who made it 2–0 in the 34th minute.
 And continued scored his second goal in October in a 2–0 home win against PSIS Semarang five days later.
 Through his personal Instagram account, Septian will officially not be with Mitra Kukar for next season, Septian is rumored to be with several clubs, namely Barito Putera and PSIS Semarang.
 Mitra Kukar this season must be relegated to Liga 2 after collecting 39 points from 34 matches.
 Naga Mekes closed the 2018 Liga 1 by being in 16th place in the league standings.
 Meanwhile, Septian could not contribute much to Mitra Kukar this season due to the Indonesian national team agenda.
 He contributed 21 league appearances and scored 6 goals.